- Professor, Global Health

 Select from the following:

-Deepa Rao, Ph.D., M.A. is a Licensed Clinical Psychologist and Associate Professor at the University of Washington, Seattle.
-She is also the Associate Director of Global Mental Health and the MPH program in Global Health.
+Deepa Rao, Ph.D., M.A. is a Licensed Clinical Psychologist and Professor at the University of Washington, Seattle.
+She is also the Associate Director of Global Mental Health and the MPH program in the Department of Global Health.
 Her professional interests are in implementing and disseminating effective behavioral interventions in non-psychiatric settings to improve mental health, reduce stigma, and help people better engage in the care.

 - PhD (Illinois Institute of Technology)